 In contrast to existing methods that estimate some unknown functionals in the influence function either parametrically or semiparametrically, our method has the advantage of not modeling the influence function, thereby avoiding potential model misspecification bias.
-Even if all methods have the same asymptotic properties, our method may have the advantage of being more stable and showing better finite sample performance because our weights are estimated directly instead of computed as the inverse of the estimated probabilities.
+Even if all methods have the same asymptotic properties, our method may have the advantage of being more stable and showing better finite-sample performance because our weights are estimated directly instead of computed as the inverse of the estimated probabilities.

 The remainder of the paper is organized as follows.
 Section 2 describes the basic framework.
-Section 3 presents the estimation of the ATE and Section 4 derives its large sample properties.
+Section 3 presents the estimation of the ATE, and Section 4 derives its large-sample properties.
 Section 5 presents a consistent variance.
-Section 6 describes the estimation of the LATE and derives its large sample properties.
-Since the proposed procedure depends on the smoothing parameter, Section 7 presents a data-driven method for determining the smoothing parameter.
-Section 8 evaluates the finite sample performance of the proposed estimators using a small simulation study, while Section 9 illustrates the practical value of our method by revisiting the return to education study.
+Section 6 describes the estimation of the LATE and derives its large-sample properties.
+Because the proposed procedure depends on the smoothing parameter, Section 7 presents a data-driven method for determining this parameter.
+Section 8 evaluates the finite-sample performance of the proposed estimators using a small simulation study, and Section 9 illustrates the practical value of our method by revisiting a return to education study.
 Section 10 contains a brief discussion.
-All the technical proofs are relegated to the supplementary material.
+All technical proofs are relegated to the Supplementary Material.